syeehyn/personalization-system/README.md

 #### User-based Collaborative Filtering

-You may find the usage example and evaluation results in our experimental dataset in `User-based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Memory-Based-Collaborative-Filtering)
+You may find the usage example and evaluation results in our experimental dataset in `Memory Based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Memory-Based-Collaborative-Filtering)

 #### Item-based Collaborative Filtering

-You may find the usage example and evaluation results in our experimental dataset in `Item-based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Memory-Based-Collaborative-Filtering)
+You may find the usage example and evaluation results in our experimental dataset in `Memory Based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Memory-Based-Collaborative-Filtering)

 ### Model-based Collaborative Filtering

 Our model-based collaborative filtering takes advantage ALS implementation from Pyspark.

-You may find the usage example and evaluation results in our experimental dataset in `Model-based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Model-Based-Collaborative-Filtering)
+You may find the usage example and evaluation results in our experimental dataset in `Model Based Collaborative Filtering` section of our final report [notebook](./notebook/final_report.ipynb#Model-Based-Collaborative-Filtering)

 ----